heidihuang-wav/quartz/content/Journal/2024/Reflections from 3rd year of college.md

 - More races to come next year!

 ***
-Thanks to Alexey Guzey, Tiago Flora for reviewing drafts of this post.
+Thanks to Alexey Guzey and Tiago Flora for reviewing drafts of this post .

+[^1] Still undecided on which theory of personality I find more convincing - is the self something we gradually uncover, like peeling back layers to reveal a core personality?
+Or do we start as a blank canvas, molded and shaped by our experiences over time, like play-doh?